top of page

 Disproportional Proportionality: An Analysis of the Proportionality Test, Aadhaar, and Digital ID.

-Shruti Trikanad
+-Shruti Trikanad*

 Justice Chandrachud, in his dissenting judgment in the Aadhaar case, wrote of the increasing use of the proportionality test as a “shift from the culture of authority to a culture of justification.”[1]
 According to him, testing the Aadhaar ID scheme against proportionality was aimed at holding the government accountable for its policy measures, rather than that of the court second-guessing the wisdom of the legislature.
 How the Aadhaar court fared in applying this test— especially when compared to similar cases before other courts— is a question this essay hopes to address.
 In this post we look at the first leg of the proportionality test to identify the legitimacy of the state’s interest in implementing their infringing measure, along with overarching issues of the burdens of proof required by the different courts.